IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### language
 The language or languages used in the content of an external resource.
-This property is already available from the Web Annotation model for resources that are annotated onto Canvases, however it _MAY_ also be used for resources referenced with `related`, `rendering`, `rights` and similar properties.
+This property is already available from the Web Annotation model for content resources that are the body or target of an Annotation, however it _MAY_ also be used for resources referenced from `related`, `rendering`, `rights`, and `within`.

 The value _MUST_ be an array of strings.

- * An external resource _MAY_ have one or more `language` values, and each value _MUST_ be a valid language code, as described under the [languages section][languages].<br/>
+ * An external resource _MAY_ have one or more `language` values, and each value _MUST_ be a valid language code, as described under the [languages section][languages-prezi30].<br/>
    Clients _SHOULD_ process the `language` of external resources to present the most appropriate content to the user.
  * Other resource types _MUST NOT_ have a `language`.<br/>
    Clients _SHOULD_ ignore `language` on other resource types.